Alon1215/SPL_net_server_side/README.md

-# SPL_net_server_side
+# Book_Club_net_server_side (SPL)
-A books-club platform, reactor based server - client project, based on STOMP protocol.
+A book-club platform, reactor based server - client project, based on STOMP protocol.

 Project in System Programming course ( in Ben Gurion University) , writing Reactor server in java, and client side in C++. a tpc server is also provided, and can be chosen as an argument while running the server.